JuliaMath/DoubleFloats.jl/README.md

 see [this](https://github.com/JuliaMath/DoubleFloats.jl/blob/master/test/function_accuracy.jl) for function specific absolute and relative errors over 0:1 and 1:2.

+(With the current implementation, the relative error of the [arc]hyperbolic funcs for larger args degrades).

 ## Documentation

 - [Current](https://github.com/JuliaMath/DoubleFloats.jl/blob/master/docs/src/index.md) &mdash; **most recently tagged version of the documentation.**